BillyTziv/3DTetris/README.md

 - t			: cube movement, increase Z
 - y			: cube movement, decrease Z

-# Installation
-To run and play the game, OpenGL is necessary.
-In Ubuntu 16.04LTS you will need to follow the next steps in order to install the OpenGL and play the game.

-1. sudo apt-get install build-essential
-2. sudo apt-get install freeglut3 freeglut3-dev
-3. Download the library from http://www.rpmseek.com/rpm-pl/libglui2c2.html?hl=com&cs=libgcc1:RE:0:0:0:0:2420 according to your system.
-Then use sudo dpkg -i <package_name> to install it.
-IF you are against errors about depedencies, please run sudo apt-get -f install.
-Then run sudo dpkg -i <package_name> again and it should be just fine.

-Now you should be able to play the game!
-Enjoy! :)

 # Contact
 Please feel free to contact me for anything you might want in vtzivaras@gmail.com